Video: Event Recap

 Arguments that the United States should not pivot back to Europe:

-2. Europe has the wealth and potential capabilities necessary to address its own security challenges; the United States should not perpetuate a “free rider” situation by taking on issue on Europe’s behalf.
+2. Europe has the wealth and potential capabilities necessary to address its own security challenges; the United States should not perpetuate a “free rider” situation by taking on issues on Europe’s behalf.

 Ian Brzezinski argued that the next U.S. administration must demonstrate with greater credibility the United States’ readiness to use military force to support its allies and partners.